stevenalanwilson/technical-strategy/README.md

+# Digital Platform Strategy Document: Semantic Language & Ontology

+This repository provides a structured approach for representing your digital platform strategy as code.
+By defining a formal ontology and semantic language, you can capture strategic goals, values, targets, and initiatives in machine-readable formats like YAML, JSON, or a custom DSL.
+This enables validation, automation, and seamless integration with software tools, making your strategy actionable and easy to maintain.

-To enable representing your one-page strategy document in code, you need a **semantic language** (a formal, structured grammar specifying valid expressions and their meaning) and an **ontology** (a defined vocabulary of concepts and their relationships).
-Below is a proposal for both, designed specifically for your strategy doc structure, suitable for YAML/JSON or custom DSL.
+To enable representing your one-page strategy  in code, we will use a **semantic language** (a formal, structured grammar specifying valid expressions and their meaning) and an **ontology** (a defined vocabulary of concepts and their relationships).

+Below is a proposal for both, designed specifically strategy, suitable for YAML/JSON or custom DSL.

 ***